techwitch74/TSS/README.md

 Predefined parameters in _tss_config.cfg_

 ```
-@ tss_config.cfg v2021.04.16.0: CONFIGURE below variables for granular controlling TSS behaviour - be sure that modified lines have no *trailing space* characters
+@ tss_config.cfg v2021.08.16.0: CONFIGURE below variables for granular controlling TSS behaviour - be sure that modified lines have no *trailing space* characters
 @ Disk and folder path of data collection results, i.e. D:\MS_DATA - only use local disk drive letter, NOT a Onedrive or redirected Folder!
 _DataDisk=C
 @ this results in DirWork=C:\MS_DATA
+_DataFolder=
+@ _DataTopFolder=Temp results in DirWork=C:\Temp\MS_DATA
 @
 @ TSS update Central Enterprise store \\server\share\tss, if update from GitHub fails / is not allowed
 _UpdatePath="\\server\share\TSS"
 @
-@ Setting defaults: all ETL files will be limited to max size of _EtlBuf (MB), circular network trace is limited to _TraceBufferSize (def: 1GB), Procmon will purge older files
+@ Setting defaults: all ETL files will be limited to max size of _EtlBuf (MB), circular network trace is limited to _TraceBufferSize (def: 1GB)
 _EtlBuf=1024
 _TraceBufferSize=1024
 _TraceBufferSizeWS=1024
 _TracefileMode=circular
-_ProcMonSpec=Purge
 @
 @ For using 'Stop:Log' trigger specify path of monitored Logfile, optional Pollinterval-in-sec (def: Log-pollInt=8 sec), be sure the SearchString is not already found in current logFile at start of TSS
 _StopSearchString=Access Denied